Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 -   introduce shortly the general topic of your task (to put it in context)
 -   introduce the data set, it's origin and important information of what-is-what, etc.
--   define the visualization goal(s) and possible intermediate goals
+-   define the visualization goal(s) and possible intermediates

 It is fine to be vague at some points but you should formulate a clear goal and roadmap.